 Sophia Hapgood’s necklace from Indiana Jones and the Fate of Atlantis is completed!
 After months of back and forth, I finally made it.
 Let me show you the last steps and the magnificent result.

-I have made the amulet completely from bras.
+I have made the amulet completely from brass.
 Except for the glue for the spiral, there is no plastic used.
 Also, besides the black parts, there is no color used.
 It’s all done by acetic acid and salt-water.
 I think this is exceptional for this particular prop replica.
 If you should know another one, please let me know.

 Fate of Atlantis Necklace Metal